 Without the skeletal structure, the body’s muscles would have nothing to attach to, as the ligaments and tendons are anchored to the body’s bones.
 Without this system the body would not be able to perform basic bodily movements.
 The muscles which are attached to the bones via ligaments and tendons are able to lift that bone and manipulate it into a variety of positions, which creates movement.

-is medically referred to as hemopoiesis.
+The process of the creation of new blood cells is medically referred to as hemopoiesis.
 This process contributes new blood into the body’s supply at the rate of 2.5 million blood cells per second.
 Infant children, who lack the bone marrow necessary to contribute to this process, rely on the spleen and the liver for this process.
 The liver destroys blood cells as it cleanses the blood and purifies the blood stream, and of course these blood cells require replacement.